Attitude of Gratitude22 July 2021

-Save Red Rock worked with our Nevada Representatives to expand Red Rock National Conservation Area by 50,000 acres!
+Save Red Rock worked with our Nevada Representatives to introduce a bill to expand Red Rock National Conservation Area by 50,000 acres!
+The Southern Nevada Conservation and Economic Development Act was recently heard in congress.
 This is a huge step forward in protecting Southern Nevada’s most iconic landscape.
 Leave a note of thanks below.

 Thank Nevada's congressional delegation for supporting the expansion of Red Rock Canyon!Your email will be sent to all members of the Nevada Delegation!

 Additional Contact Information:

 - Senator Rosen, 702.388.0205

 - Rep. Amodei, 755.686.5760

 Save Red Rock is proud to support The Southern Nevada Economic Development and Conservation Act, championed by Senator Catherine Cortez-Masto and Congresswoman Dina Titus.

 The act will protect critical wildlife habitat and cultural sites within the Red Rock Canyon National Conservation Area.
 The NCA expansion portion of the legislation, which Save Red Rock worked with Senator Cortez-Masto to draft, will increase the RRCNCA by 50,000 acres.
 This expansion will allow for more sustainable outdoor recreation, including biking, hiking, horseback riding, and climbing, while decreasing pressures on the area by dispersing recreation.

 This act also recommends redesignating over 1100 acres of public land on Blue Diamond Hill.
 The act removes the lands from “disposal properties,” which may be purchased by private parties for development.
 Instead, the lands will be added to the Red Rock Canyon National Conservation Area, expanding opportunities for recreation and conservation.
 Save Red Rock has been fighting for this redesignation since 2001 through public rallies and petitions.